juanparati/humanshell/README.md

-# hb2 - Human to Shell Translator
+# hb - Human to Shell Translator

 A command-line tool that translates human expressions into shell commands using the Anthropic API and Open AI API.